HohShenYien/Harvard-CS50/README.md

 * There is a big gap between pset 3 and pset 4 due to my A2 examination in May, resumed after finishing the exam.

 * This is my final project [Pomodoro Focus](https://github.com/HohShenYien/Pomodoro_Focus)
+* It took me about 2 months to graduate from CS50
 ***
   P.S I didn't know much about github before my pset2, so some of the earlier projects were uploaded around that day.